 Summary of Nevada Real Estate Education changes: The Nevada Real Estate Pre Licensing course requirement will increase from 90 hours of pre licensing education to 120 hours of required pre licensing education.
 The Nevada Real Estate subsequent renewal continuing education hours required to renew a license will increase from 24 hours to 36 hours of continuing education..

-PRE LICENSING – It is presently estimated that the commission will meet and modify the Administrative code wherein said universal 120 hour Pre Licensing changes will be discussed and codified in late 2019.
+PRE LICENSING – It is presently estimated that the commission will meet and modify the Administrative code wherein said universal 120 hour Pre Licensing changes will be discussed and codified in early 2021.
 It is estimated that the NREC will use July 1 2021 as an implementation date.

 CONTINUING EDUCATION: It is presently estimated that the commission will meet and modify the Administrative code wherein said 36 hour continuing education changes will take effect July 1 2021.
 (Estimated time frame only) All licensees will be notified approximately 180 days prior to the implementation of the requirement.

 Though this contains an overview of recent Nevada statute / code changes or proposed changes, this notification is not held as enforceable as it is designed to merely provide an update to current legal changes that may impact real estate licensees.